alexilyin1/alexilyin1.github.io/_posts/2021-04-01-spotify-rec-system.md

 To test the results of the algorithm, I'll pick two random tracks from my ~200k track dataset

-### Song 1  - Madonna by Drake
+### Track 1  - Madonna by Drake

-Using this first song, the first 20 recommendations sorted by Jaccard Distance and Cosine Similarity looked like:
+Using this first track, the first 20 recommendations sorted by Jaccard Distance and Cosine Similarity looked like:

 ```
 'Bad Boy (with Young Thug)',